Since she was the author, Jim and Blair accepted her presence at the loft without too much in the way of confusion or qualms.

 Blair jumped up and wrestled the little ziplock bag of sweets away from Jim, who looked irritated and gathered the rest of his bounty back into its box which he defiantly clutched to his chest.

 “It causes erratic behaviour.
-Come on, you’re a fanfic writer, you’re going to tell me you’ve never though about Jim’s sensitivities?”
+Come on, you’re a fanfic writer, you’re going to tell me you’ve never thought about Jim’s sensitivities?”

 All the time the author thought but wisely didn’t say so.
 “I bought the bananas at my local dairy – um, corner store?
 Convenience store?
 Short answer is, I don’t know what’s in them.
 I guess it could be tartrazine.”